JimHokanson/labchart_server_matlab/README.md

 n_ticks = doc.getRecordLengthInTicks(current_record);
 ```

 If we log a start "time" (record # and tick #) and stop time then we can request data within this time window for averaging.
 I personally will record sync pulses to know when stimuli occurred.
-Additionally, I log stimulus specific information internally in my Matlab program so that I can chop up the averages any way that I'd like.
+Additionally, I log stimulus specific information (stimulus parameters, meta data) internally in my MATLAB program so that I can display the results any way that I'd like.

 ### Streaming and Callbacks ###